CREATE: Testing LLMs for Associative Creativity: Conceptual Framework

 We can combine these objectives into a single metric following NoveltyBench \cite{zhang2025noveltybench}.
-We define the \textbf{creative utility} of a set $U$ as

-where $\tau$ denotes an ordering over $U$.
+We define the \textbf{creative utility} of a set $U$ as where $\tau$ denotes an ordering over $U$.
 Items are scored via their incremental marginal utility under this ordering, which is a function of how many items have already been selected ($\gamma$), their distance to previously selected items ($d$), and their quality $f$.
 The first item is assumed to have a distance of 1 from the empty set.

 $\gamma$ defines a user ``patience.''
-Values close to 1 favor larger sets, which we believe reflects how LLMs would be used for challenging creative tasks in practice: a user could scan through a moderately-sized list of ideas.\footnote{This objective differs from NoveltyBench in two key ways.
-First, their notion of utility is discrete 0-1 rather than distance-based, which is not appropriate for our setting.
+Values close to 1 favor larger sets, which we believe reflects how LLMs would be used for challenging creative tasks in practice: a user could scan through a moderately-sized list of ideas.\footnote{This objective differs from that of NoveltyBench in two key ways.
+First, their notion of item redundancy is discrete 0-1 rather than continuous, which is not appropriate for our setting.
 Second, we eliminate their normalization term $\frac{1-\gamma}{1-\gamma^{|U|}}$; $\gamma$ already discounts additional items and this terms tends to strongly penalize returning larger sets.}

-Our LLM systems return unordered sets $U$, but $s(U)$ requires an ordering to be computed.
+We assume that LLMs return unordered sets $U$ (e.g., through repeated sampling), but $s(U)$ requires an ordering to be computed.
 We compute a greedily optimal $\tau_i$ by finding the element $u_k$ that maximizes

-Second, we consider a separate measure of \textbf{distinctiveness}, intended to reflect a more global or historical notion of novelty: whether a path departs from common patterns in prior human- or model-generated outputs.

-For an output $u$, its distinctiveness is defined as the minimum distance to the universe of responses $\mathcal U(x)$.
-For a collection of outputs, $U$, we define the distinctiveness as the maximum value over elements of $U$.
-This formulation reflects our goal of identifying at least one high-quality output that stands out from typical generations.

 \paragraph{Associative creativity on graphs} This work focuses on associative creativity, which instantiates $\mathcal{U}$ as paths in graphs.
 At a high level, many creative insights come from linking concepts through structured relationships.
 For example, a drug and a disease may be connected through shared biological pathways or intermediate processes, rather than by a single direct link.
 This abstraction provides a simple way to study the associative part of combinatorial creativity.
 Concepts or entities in our graphs are nodes and relationships between them are edges.
 From this view, generating a creative association means finding a high-quality (strong) connection, and ideally one that is non-obvious.